 Why a normal distribution?
 Because in practice it seems to work well (the Central Limit Theorem tells us that under rather lax conditions, you see approximately a normal distribution).
 And because there are “nice” theorems about it, so you can calculate practical things with it.

 The x axis shows a (continuous) measurement, maybe the widget's length or its weight.
-This length or weight (or whatever we measure) is what the production process “is supposed to do”, with deviations being random errors.
+At x equals zero is what the production process “is supposed to do”, with deviations being random errors.

 The y axis gives us the amount of widgets made for any measurement on the x axis.

 This is a simplification, of course.
 Your production process may not be normally distributed, its graph may be asymmetric, askew, with steps in it, and so on.
 It doesn't matter for the explanation of the general method.

 In addition to the production function, there is a loss function L(x).
 It matters how long or heavy the widget is.
 If it's close to what you want it to be, but not quite, that's probably still okay.
 If it's far away, that's bad.
 So the loss function may look like a parabola.

 Again, it doesn't have to.
 If you think about catching a bus, and you're half an hour early, that's bad.
 If you're five minutes early, that's good.
 If you're one minute early, that's better, but not much better.
 Waiting five minutes isn't so bad.
 But if you're one minute late, you've missed the bus and you'll wait another hour.
 In this example your loss function would be something like a parabola left of μ, but a step towards its maximum at μ.

 In general, the loss function's parabola may not be centered at the production function's μ.

 A new function f(μ,σ) now combines the production and loss function, by multiplying both and integrating over the whole domain.
 It weighs the number of widgets produced at a certain x one the one hand, and the loss incurred at that x on the other hand, to give a total loss.
 And now there is an optimization problem: when does f take on its minimum?